Roomy6/PixelPipe/README.md

 (if it say its dangerous... its not.
 Im having issues implementing SSL and stuff :/)

+Welp.
+I acidentaly wiped my server, so website is not gonna be working. not bothered configuring everythign again lol

 ## Acknowledgements

  - This is my first ever "big" HTML project.
 Don't expect much.